manascb1344/uvkill/README.md

 # :bookmark_tabs: API

-The api allows you to interact with npkill from node to create your own implementations in your scripts (automations, for example).
+The API allows you to interact with uvkill from node to create your own implementations in your scripts (automations, for example).

-You can check the basic API [here](./API.md) or on the web (comming soon).
+You can check the basic API [here](./API.md).

 <a name="roadmap"></a>